wbt-solutions/openproject_dart_sdk/doc/UsersApi.md

 var api_instance = UsersApi();
 var offset = 56; // int | Page number inside the requested collection.
-var pageSize = 56; // int | Number of elements to display per page. var filters = filters_example; // String | JSON specifying filter conditions.
+var pageSize = 56; // int | Number of elements to display per page. var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
 Accepts the same format as returned by the [queries](#queries) endpoint.
 Currently supported filters are:  + status: Status the user has  + group: Name of the group in which to-be-listed users are members.  + name: Filter users in whose first or last names, or email addresses the given string occurs.  + login: User's login var sortBy = sortBy_example; // String | JSON specifying sort criteria.
 Accepts the same format as returned by the [queries](#queries) endpoint.

 try {